LoganConnor44/factoryDesignPattern/README.md

 $Triangle->edges = 3;
 ```

-The below code is an example of how to create various shapes using the Abstract Factory Method.
+The below code is an example of how to create various shapes *using* the **Abstract Factory Method**.
 ```php
 $Factory = FactoryProducer::getFactoryForShape("triangle");
 $Factory->setPropertiesOfShape($this->triangleAttributes);